carlos-a-g-h/personal_gamedev_asset_tools/README.md

 `$ cat personal_gamedev_asset_tools.py |grep "# Utility"`

-All safe to use functions that correspond each feature are preceded by a comment that starts with "# Utility" There are code examples of some features in the "examples" folder
+All safe to use functions that correspond to each feature are preceded by a comment that starts with "# Utility" There are code examples of some features in the "examples" folder